spraakbanken/sparv-pipeline/docs/docsify/sparv-pipeline.md

 # Språkbanken's Sparv Pipeline

-The Sparv pipeline is a text analysis tool run from the command line.
+The Sparv Pipeline is a text analysis tool run from the command line.

 Sparv is developed by [Språkbanken Text](https://spraakbanken.gu.se/).
 The [source code](https://github.com/spraakbanken/sparv-pipeline) is available under the